BrenoBaronte/BrenoBaronte/README.md

 ### Hi, I'm Breno 👋

 I'm a backend software engineer.
-Here you can see some of my C# projects(main projects), and a lot of experiments with Dart, JavaScript, Python, C++, and Unity.
+Here you can see some of my C# projects, and many experiments with Dart, JavaScript, Python, C++, and Unity.

 <!--
 **BrenoBaronte/BrenoBaronte** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.